 - Students creating their very own crazy creature.

 - Students completing 100 different workouts.

 - Students completing the sentence: ‘If I had 100 legs I would…’

 - Students drawing a picture of what they would look like at 100 years of age.

-Use this cute writing template and show off how much students have progressed in their first 100 days of school.
+Incorporate the 100th Day of School into a writing activity — offering a prompt to show off how much students have progressed in their first 100 days of school.

 With the 100 Days writing template, students complete the sentence ‘I’m 100 days brighter because…’ They can then decorate the child’s head and hands and attach them to the writing template to be displayed in the classroom.

 Thinking of assigning a project based around 100 days of school?
 Here are some ideas that might be just right — depending on the age of your students!